Formation, Facilitation, Training, Education

-- PBS documentary by Henry Louis Gates, Jr.: "Reconstruction: America After the Civil War" - Tune in or stream Tuesdays April 9 and 16, 2019; DVD available.
-Details here
+- PBS documentary by Henry Louis Gates, Jr.: "Reconstruction: America After the Civil War" - Aired April 9 and 16, 2019; DVD available.
+Details here.

 - Book by Henry Louis Gates, Jr., published April 2, 2019: Stony the Road: Reconstruction, White Supremacy, and the Rise of Jim Crow.
 Details here.